relvaner/tools4j-validator/README.md

 ![alt text](https://github.com/relvaner/tools4j-validator/blob/master/doc/images/ValidationDocumentFilter.jpg "ValidationDocumentFilter")

-Fig. 1: Validation of a text field with an error message.
+Fig. 1: Validation of a text field with an error message shown.

 As an alternative, use an InputVerifier (here: ValidationInputVerifier):